Urzhin Garmaev: Russian Civil War

-After the October Revolution in 1917, he became an opponent of the Bolsheviks.
+After the Russian Revolution in 1917, he became an opponent of the Bolsheviks.
 In the summer of 1918, Garmaev took part in recruiting and mustering of regiments from among the Buryat population for the Cossack Ataman Grigory Semyonov.
 In September 1918, the Japanese army occupied parts of Transbaikal region in an effort to help the White movement.

 In April 1919, Garmaev graduated from a military school and received the rank of praporshchik (a junior officer rank in Imperial Russia), after which he served in the 1st Buryat-Mongolian Regiment.

 In early 1920, Ataman Semyonov sent Garmaev on an important task to enter Outer Mongolia with a cavalry division and to establish an independent Mongolian state on the territory of Mongolia, China and Russia.
 However, the division has been destroyed by the Red Army later that year.

 Emigration to Manchuria and World War II

 In 1920, the Bolsheviks reestablished control over Eastern Siberia.
 Urzhin Garmaev with his family and subordinates fled to Manchuria, and settled in what is present-day Evenk Autonomous Banner some 30 km south of Hailar.
 Here he maintained contacts with opponents of the Soviet regime and cooperated with Japanese intelligence.
 At the same time, he propagated the idea of creation of a unified Pan-Mongolian state.